shopware5/shopware/UPGRADE.md

         * sGetCheapestPrice
         * sCalculatingPrice
         * calculateCheapestBasePriceData
+* sCategories::sGetCategories returns no more the articleCount and the position of each category.
+Categories always sorted by the position and filtered by the active flag.

 ## 4.3.1
 * Fixed name used as reference when setting attributes of an order document.